The G-invariant graph Laplacian: The -invariant graph Laplacian

-We observe that for high values of~$\epsilon$ the error~\eqref{convSec:errFormula} is dominated by the term~$O(\epsilon)$, while for lower values of $\epsilon$ the error is dominated by the middle term on the r.h.s of \eqref{convSec:errFormula}, which accounts for the sampling variance of the approximation.
-Thus, we refer to the error for lower values of~$\epsilon$ as the 'variance dominated region' of the error.
+The quantity~\eqref{secConvSim:ParametrizedG} can be approximated efficiently by using the parametrization~\eqref{secLieGroupAction:fundIUR} of~$SU(2)$ by Euler angles, together with Gauss-Legendre quadratures to approximate the integrals over~$SU(2)$.

-The results of this experiment are depicted in Figure 1, where we plot the log-error against different values of $\log(\epsilon)$.
-The slope of the log-error in the variance dominated region is -1.4122 for the standard graph Laplacian and -0.7048 for the $SU(2)$-GL, supporting the classical result~\eqref{intro:classicalConv} for the standard graph Laplacian, and~\eqref{convSec:errFormula} for the $SU(2)$-GL, which predict slopes of -1.5 and -0.75 respectively, when substituting $d=4$ and $d_G=3$.
+We observe that for large values of~$\epsilon$, the error~\eqref{convSec:errFormula} is dominated by the term~$O(\epsilon)$, while for small values of $\epsilon$, the error is dominated by the middle term on the r.h.s of~\eqref{convSec:errFormula}, which accounts for the sampling variance of the approximation.
+Thus, we refer to the error for small values of~$\epsilon$ as the 'variance dominated region' of the error.

-We also computed the eigenvalues of the normalized $SU(2)$-invariant graph Laplacian over $S^4$ as described by Theorem~\ref{GInvLapProp:Thrm1}, and compared them with the eigenvalues of the standard counterpart.
-The results are plotted in Figure~\ref{fig:sphere eigenvalues}.
-In both cases, the multiplicities are in agreement with the theoretical multiplicities of the Laplacian on $S^4$ (see e.g. \cite{harmFunTheoryAxler}), however, it is clear that the eigenvalues of $\tilde{L}$ admit far smaller fluctuations than those of the standard counterpart.
+The results of this experiment are depicted in Figure~\ref{fig1}(a), where we plot the log-error of approximation of $\Delta_{S^4}f(x_0)$ by~\eqref{secConvSim:ParametrizedG} against different values of $\log(\epsilon)$.
+The slope of the log-error in the variance dominated region is -1.4122 for the normalized standard graph Laplacian (abbreviated standard-GL) and -0.7048 for~the normalized~$SU(2)$-GL, supporting the classical result~\eqref{intro:classicalConv} for the normalized standard-GL, and~\eqref{convSec:errFormula} for~the normalized~$SU(2)$-GL, which predict slopes of~-1.5 and~-0.75 respectively, when substituting $d=4$ and $d_G=3$.